antvis/G2/site/docs/manual/core/axis.en.md

 In G2, the **Axis** can be understood as the visualization of the scale corresponding to the spatial channels (x, y, and position).

-The axis can be configured at the Mark level:
+The axis can be configured at the mark level:

 ```js
 ({